rukmani887799/blogging/README.md

 ### Step-6
+* Click on the PREVIEW to check the preview .
+* Click on PUBLISH to publish the blog .
-Now You can click On the my blog to see all the blog which you have written.
+* Now You can click On the my blog to see all the blog which you have written.